majosaurus/Dracula-Pop-Dotfiles/README.md

 Fixed opacity 35 %

 ## Terminal

-Since I like drop-down terminals I went with Guake.
+Everybody hail drop-down terminals.
+Spread the love of Guake.

 `sudo apt install guake`

-It didn't automatically start after log in so I added it as a startup application to fix it.
+Also added it to startup applications.
+Needs to be done via Tweaks, does not work in normal settings.

 ## Shell

 I use ZSH.
 See .zshrc

+`sudo apt install zsh`

 ![Guake&ZSH](https://imgur.com/wJJeKCS.png "Guake&ZSH")